pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 10. When the order is processed, a confirmation screen displays with details about your order.

-- You recieve an email with a link to the requested Pega Platform software within a few minutes.
+- You receive an email with a link to the requested Pega Platform software within a few minutes.
 The email address used is associated with the organization you selected in this section.

 ![](media/748ea91e3ff43cf4544ce2f4638e86bf.png)